albert-ce/HangTracks/README.md

 2. Once the app is running, open your browser and go to `http://127.0.0.1:5000` to start playing HangTracks locally.

+## API Attributions

+*This application uses Discogs’ API but is not affiliated with, sponsored or endorsed by Discogs.
+‘Discogs’ is a trademark of Zink Media, LLC.*

 ## Third-Party Attributions

 This source code uses third-party libraries, including: